8 of the best colour palette resources on the web

 This palette maker has no limit on the number of colours you can choose, and each one has it’s own hex code and RGB values.
 Moving the mouse around the area changes colour depending on up/down and left/right movements, scroll to saturate/desaturate, simply click to save a colour to a palette that stacks to the left of the screen.

 Colrd is a mix of palette creation, inspiration, and artwork search.
 Users create colour palettes both from scratch and from artwork they post on the site.

 Not necessarily a colour palette generator, but this user-uploaded site is a cool way of finding artwork from their database based upon your selection of (up to) 5 five colours.

-Again, this isn’t a palette generator, but does inspire by colour.
-A sliding rgb scale generates a search result of database images based upon your chosen colour on the slider.
+Again, this isn’t a palette generator but does inspire by colour.
+A sliding RGB scale generates a search result of database images based on your chosen colour on the slider.
 You can also enter a specific search command to further filter by colour and search term.